utopia-foss/utopia/doc/getting_started/tutorial.rst

 .. note::

   These boxes will be used below to give additional remarks.
-They are not strictly required to follow the tutorial and you can skip them, if you want.
+They are not strictly essential to the tutorial and you can skip them, if you want.

 .. warning::